openwns/documentation/developersGuide/gettingStarted/download.rst

 Your id should be your name, followed by your email address in angle brackets.
 Bazaar records your id in the log messages for your commits.
 This information will @em not be used at any point when you're just downloading openWNS (like now).
-For futher information on Bazaar you can have a look at http://bazaar-vcs.org .
+For further information on Bazaar you can have a look at http://bazaar-vcs.org .

 Retrieve a copy of openWNS